 - You may lose your employment with the Residence Life Office if your housing contract is terminated.

-- A contract termination granted after the start of the contract date for any of the following documented reasons subjects you to forfeiture of your advance deposit as a Contract Termination Fee: a waiting list situation permits a release; withdrawal from the University; being dropped from the University at the end of the first semester or summer sessions; transfer to another college or university; or, serious financial problems which may prevent you from attending the University of Wisconsin-Green Bay.
+- A contract termination granted after the start of the contract date for any of the following documented reasons subjects you to forfeiture of your advance deposit as a Contract Termination Fee: a waiting list situation permits a release; withdrawal from the University; being dropped from the University at the end of the first semester or summer sessions; transfer to another college or university.

 - Students granted a contract termination after the start of the contract will be refunded any unused housing payments on a prorated basis according to the Rate Schedule provided.
 Appropriate checkout procedures must be observed in accordance with Item 18, Check-In and Check-out of this Agreement.
 No refunds will be made for departures during the last four weeks of the first or second semester.